-Les Funtleyder, 51, has served as a member of our board of directors since June 2016 and previously served as our interim Chief Financial Officer from December 2018 to April 2019.
+Les Funtleyder, 52, has served as a member of our board of directors since June 2016 and previously served as our interim Chief Financial Officer from December 2018 to April 2019.
 Mr. Funtleyder also serves as a healthcare portfolio manager at E Squared Capital Management, LLC since January 2014, a senior external advisor with McKinsey and Co. since June 2017, and a consulting partner at Bluecloud Health, a private equity healthcare fund, since December 2013.
-Mr. Funtleyder previously served as the director of strategic investments and communications of OPKO Health Inc., a publicly traded healthcare company.
-Mr. Funtleyder currently serves on the board of directors of several private healthcare companies and foundations.
-Mr. Funtleyder is also an adjunct professor at Columbia University Medical Center.
+Mr. Funtleyder currently serves on the board of directors of public and private healthcare companies and foundations, including Reviva Pharmaceuticals (Nasdaq: RVPH) where he also serves as a member of the governance committee and as chair of the audit committee.
+Mr. Funtleyder previously served as the director of strategic investments and communications of OPKO Health Inc. (Nasdaq: OPK), a publicly traded healthcare company.
+Mr. Funtleyder is also an adjunct professor at Columbia University Medical Center and an adjunct professor of healthcare investors at Columbia University School of Public Health.
 Mr. Funtleyder received his B.A. from Tulane University and MPH from Columbia University Mailman School of Public Health.
 We believe that Mr. Funtleyder's extensive experience managing and investing in the healthcare industry qualifies him to serve on our board of directors.